spack/spack/lib/spack/docs/bootstrapping.rst

 in which case it's your responsibility to ensure Spack runs in an environment where all its prerequisites are installed.
-You can also configure Spack to skip certain bootstrapping methods by *untrusting* them.
-For instance:
+You can also configure Spack to skip certain bootstrapping methods by disabling them specifically:

 .. code-block:: console

-   % spack bootstrap untrust github-actions
+   % spack bootstrap disable github-actions
-   ==> "github-actions" is now untrusted and will not be used for bootstrapping
+   ==> "github-actions" is now disabled and will not be used for bootstrapping

 tells Spack to skip trying to bootstrap from binaries.
 To add the "github-actions" method back you can:

 .. code-block:: console

-   % spack bootstrap trust github-actions
+   % spack bootstrap enable github-actions

 There is also an option to reset the bootstrapping configuration to Spack's defaults: